 There was a time when folks across social media platforms were claiming beards are the new six-pack.
 I for one did not, but I did start growing one in early 2015.
 One of the reasons I decided to pledge my allegiance to the illustrious beard gang was that it provided a visible and unique accessory to compliment my bald head.
 A fate I inherited from my family genetics that was hopelessly inescapable.
-I wanted something that could I change up and allow myself to stand out from my brothers in the hair struggle who like myself, adapted the smooth and shiny crown with confidence and sex appeal.
+I wanted something that could I change up and allow myself to stand out from my brothers in the hair struggle who like myself, adopted the smooth and shiny crown with confidence and sex appeal.

 Before I give my thoughts on one of the fastest growing trends in men’s grooming, Let me first preface my opinion by stating that had the existence of man weaves or male units as it’s called in some circles, existed back in my mid-twenties or early thirties, I probably would have lept at the chance to relive the joys of a full head of hair or at least the illusion of one.

 As luck would have it, my early days of adulthood were inundated with now iconic pop male references of style.
 When my hair began thinning, Michael Jordan had already accomplished his second three-peat, Tyson Beckford was deemed a supermodel and working for Ralph Lauren, and the hyper-masculine bravado of hip hop legends Onyx had dominated the airwaves.
 All of these notable men sported baldies and influenced a generation of men, particularly of color, to opt for the shaved head look not just out of necessity, but as a fashionable hair (less) style of choice.

 Today, men now have the option to look a myriad of ways and join their female counterparts in drastically changing their look with ease.
 If you can part with a few hundred dollars, you too can experience unbelievable magic at the hands of a talented stylist within a few spins of a salon chair.